Hillcrest Forest Neighborhood Association

 Q: Can we expect the school to continue making zoning changes?

-A: The school granted a private deed restriction to our Association that states they cannot increase the enrollment cap of 700 on the current property or increase high school students in grades 10-11-12 above the new limit of 135, for a period of at least 15 years.
+A: The school granted a private deed restriction to our Association that states that they cannot increase the enrollment cap of 700 on the current property or increase high school students in grades 10-11-12 above the new limit of 135, for a period of at least 15 years, which would be in 2030.

 Q: Explain the Security Patrols.